SnowyAlcazar/ProjectAble/index.md

 Manual | enables the user to create per reporting period budgets manually according to their planning

 ProjectAble distributes the automated budget spreads by dividing the duration into quarters and applying a rate to each reporting period within each quarter in order to profile distribution as smoothly as possible.
 Setting budgets manually provides greater control over budget distribution.

-#### Treatment Of Time
-ProjectAble uses time only to calculate the project duration and number of reporting periods when a project is created.
-Each time a new progress update is added, ProjectAble calculates the budget percentage complete and spend for the reporting period (or uses the manual values provided).
-The reporting period is important but ProjectAble does not use specific date and time values in these calculations.
-With the final progress update, ProjectAble will set the percent complete to 100%.
-As with all progress updates, you can overwrite the pre-calculated values but please note, setting the percent complete to less than 100% will allow the project to continue, however, in these circumstances the calculations may behave unexpectedly.

 ### 2. Project Lifecycle